yanivnizan/knowledge-base/src/documents/docs/platforms/unity/Profile_MainClasses.html.md

 <br>
 ###`UploadImage`

-This function uploads an image to the user's profile in the supplied provider.
+This function uploads an image to the user's wall in the social provider.
 Upon a successful upload, the user will receive the supplied reward.

 For example, when your user finishes a level in your game, you can offer him/her to upload an image (perhaps a screenshot of the finished level) and receive a reward.

+**NOTE:** This functionality is supported in Facebook only.

 ``` cs
 // A random reward that is selected from the given list - in this case it'll be one of the rewards defines above.